top of page

 Referral Fees

 Amazon charges a percentage of each sale.
 This varies by category but usually ranges between 8 percent and 15 percent.
+For example:

 Refer to Amazon’s current referral fee chart for exact category rates.